Eligibility

 Per-offer differences

 A subscription can fit some offers and not others.
-A customer on a yearly plan, for example, sees discount and trial extension but not pause or plan-switch.
-Those two are monthly-only at launch.
+A customer on a yearly plan, for example, sees discount and trial extension but not pause or plan switch — those two are monthly-only today.
+The widget never shows greyed-out offers or “upgrade to enable this” upsells; it shows what’s available for the subscription in front of it, and that’s it.